basrikul/Livano-Attiny841-Breakout-Module/README.md

 # Livano-Module

-Livano is a very small microcontroller module that supports programming via Arduino.
+Livano is a very small breakout module that supports programming via Arduino or SPI/PDI.
 Also ADC Channel Pairs with Programmable Gain (1x / 20x / 100x).

 Livano V1.0